 This is my master plan for financial independence, the blueprint to freedom.
 In March 2019, I started my journey to financial independence and early retirement (FIRE) from zero.
 As a single person on an average wage, this means I have a long way ahead of me.

-My aim is to be financially independent by age 40 (by November 2028).
+My aim is to be financially independent by age 40.
 Financially independent means I can live from the returns of my investments and do not need to work unless I want to.

 To ensure Monethalia remains free of charge, this post contains affiliate links.